Prroet/my-vimrc/README.md

 # my-vimrc

-Only compatible with latest stable neovim release!
+Only compatible with latest neovim unstable!

 ## Prerequisites